MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-DlpUserLicenseReport.md

 ## SYNOPSIS

-This cmdlet tells whether a user has required license to export their messages via [change notification subscription](https://docs.microsoft.com/en-us/graph/teams-licenses)
+This cmdlet tells whether a user has the required license to export their messages via [change notification subscription](https://docs.microsoft.com/en-us/graph/teams-licenses)

 ## SYNTAX